 Assessment of the Probability Rating of a report becomes a highly subjective matter.
-UNCLEAR We start degree, given the circumstances at this particular time, the reporters could have erred.
+We start with the assessed credibility of the individuals concerned in the report, and we estimate to what degree, given the circumstances at this particular time, the reporters could have erred.
 Factors that must be considered here are internal consistency of the given report, consistency among several reports of the same incident, the manner in which the report was made, the conviction transmitted by the reporter to the interrogator, and finally, that subtle judgment of how it all 'hangs together' (p.
 25).